bschollnick/QuickBBS/docs/design documents/interactive_fiction_and_quickbbs.md

-- **The rule.** `engine_plugins/` provides base mechanics — schedule evaluation, location-graph reachability, timed-event bookkeeping, a percentile skill-check roll — as plain, stateless-by-convention functions and dataclasses, deliberately decoupled from each other (no plugin imports another plugin's internal shape).
+- **The rule.** `engine_plugins/` provides base mechanics — schedule evaluation, location-graph reachability, timed-event bookkeeping, a percentile skill-check roll — as plain, stateless-by-convention functions and dataclasses, deliberately decoupled from each other (no plugin imports another plugin's internal types).
 A game that needs more than the base mechanic supplies writes its own extension module inside its own game folder, wrapping or extending a base plugin's behavior with whatever is specific to that story; that game-specific module is what the story's